-This 2.50 carat ideal cut, K color, VS1 clarity diamond looks beautiful and costs $14,744 — a tiny fraction as much as the D color diamond mentioned above.
+A superbly cut K color 2.50ct will look beautiful and cost about $15,000 – a tiny fraction as much as the D color diamond mentioned above.
 In a yellow or rose gold engagement ring, it will have a warm, elegant look without any obvious coloration.

 As we mentioned above, the large table size (the flat, top surface) of diamonds in the 2.50 carat range means they’re more likely to display inclusions and blemishes than smaller diamonds.

-This makes it important to check the clarity of any diamond before you make a purchase.
+This makes it important to check the diamond clarity before you make a purchase.
 For a 2.50ct diamond, we recommend a minimum clarity grade of VS1 to avoid buying a diamond that has obvious, visible flaws.